vanilla/docs/README.md

 	* OS X: `$ brew install yarn`
 	* Windows: ???
 2. Fork or clone the repository (depending on whether you have commit access)
-3. Install Hugo `brew install hugo` [https://gohugo.io/getting-started/installing/](https://gohugo.io/getting-started/installing/)
+3. Install Hugo `brew install hugo` [https://gohugo.io/getting-started/installing/](https://gohugo.io/getting-started/installing/) OR if you already have hugo, run `brew upgrade hugo`
 4. From the root of the folder, use `yarn` to install the project: `$ yarn install`

 That should be it, you now have a working copy of the docs.